How is it that Elon Musk is able to balance full-time gigs as the CEO of both Tesla and SpaceX?

 I recommend using project management software that forces you to define tasks in a way that is logical and clear for your team, thus minimizing the possibility of issues arising.

 The foundation of ClickUp is built upon being able to drill-down to a granular level for task management while at the same time able to observe from a high-level perspective.
-ClickUp offers multiple views for drilling down specifically into tasks: such as our board, list, and box view.

 Not every team should be balancing multiple projects, but sometimes opportunity calls and all of a sudden you have no input on how many projects you manage.